jianxiaoguo/website/content/en/docs/installing-workflow/gateway.md

 $ kubectl --namespace=drycc get pods
 ```

-You should also notice that several Kubernetes gatewayclass has been installed on your cluster.
-You can view it by running:
+You should also notice that several Kubernetes GatewayClasses have been installed on your cluster.
+You can view them by running:

 ```
 $ kubectl get gatewayclass